 Evie Mae’s, in nearby Wolfforth, offers the best slow-cooked, tender and flavorful brisket, pulled pork, beef and pork ribs, turkey, sausage and chicken.
 Sides include pinto beans, potato salad, cole slaw, cornbread, and green chile cheese grits.

-Next to Wild Lake Books is the best al fresco dining venue.
-The Nicolett is the restaurant by native son and James Beard semi-finalist, Chef Finn Walter.
-This talented chef worked kitchens in Paris, Napa Valley, Santa Fe and Austin before coming home.
+The Nicolett is the restaurant by native son and James Beard finalist for Best Chef, Finn Walter.
+This talented chef worked in kitchens in Paris, Napa Valley, Santa Fe and Austin before coming home.

 His innovative menu focuses on High Plains ingredients grown and raised in the region.
 Named after the first hotel in the area, The Nicolett indoor and outdoor space celebrates the revitalization of the area.